xsalagarcia/XSG-FRONT-TOOLS/css/addons/addons.md

 ## menu-bar2
 A responsive menu bar with two levels (second level optional).

+## phto-gallery
+Shows little images, and when image is clicked, a big image will be shown.
+Navigation with the big images is allowed.

 ## prompter-horizontal
 Prompter horizontal.
 Shows the div inside from right to left in a infinite animation.
 When hover, the animation is paused.